cstirry/ctg-api-cell-gene-therapy/README.md

 # Clinical Trials Data Pipeline

-This repository contains a Python data pipeline that uses the ClinicalTrials.gov API to retrieve clinical trial study data by date range, filters for cell and gene therapy studies, and outputs results as CSV files used in a [Tableau Public dashboard.](https://public.tableau.com/app/profile/christine.stirrat/viz/ctg-cell-gene-therapy-orgs/Dashboard)
+This repository contains a Python data pipeline that uses the ClinicalTrials.gov API to retrieve clinical trial study data.
+Using pagination, the pipeline fetches studies based on the Last Update Posted Date, extracts and processes key fields, and filters for cell and gene therapy studies.
+The processed data is exported as CSV files to be used in a [Tableau Public dashboard.](https://public.tableau.com/app/profile/christine.stirrat/viz/ctg-cell-gene-therapy-orgs/Dashboard)

 ## Installation